HEN

 Tim and Matthew's restoration project

-Clients Matthew and Tim, have done an amazing job on their recent upholstery renovation project.
+Clients Matthew and Tim, have done an amazing job on their upholstery renovation project.

 We were gifted two Edwardian-style nursing chairs at our centre, so, with support from volunteer Dave, the guys worked together to plan, design and completely renovate the chairs.
 This involved stripping the chairs back to the bare bones, removing the tatty fabric and padding, replacing the legs, and coming up with a terrific end result.